Writing Boot Camps

 Boot Camp is an intensive writing retreat; it provides a dedicated time and space for your writing.
 Please note: We do not assign writing or give lectures on writing during Boot Camps.
 You work on a self-selected writing project.
 While writing consultants are available to talk with you about your individual writing project, Boot Camp sessions are fairly independent, and you will spend most of the time working on your own writing project.
 At the start and end of sessions, you will share your writing goals and progress with a small group to help hold you accountable to making progress.

 Who are Boot Camps for?

-Boot Camps are designed for UR graduate students from Arts, Sciences and Engineering who are working on graduate-level academic writing, such as dissertations, MA theses, dissertation proposals, papers for publication, etc. While the primary focus of Boot Camp is to write, we understand that writing and reading are an integrated process, and you are permitted to conduct short, focused readings during writing sessions, provided you have clear and specific goals.
+Boot Camps are designed for University of Rochester graduate students from Arts, Sciences and Engineering who are working on graduate-level academic writing, such as dissertations, MA theses, dissertation proposals, papers for publication, etc. While the primary focus of Boot Camp is to write, we understand that writing and reading are an integrated process, and you are permitted to conduct short, focused readings during writing sessions, provided you have clear and specific goals.